Campini "motorjet" on film

 Dion Makowski in Aviation Historical Society of Australia Newsletter Vol 29 No 4, December 2013:

 "This is a publication which has caused quite a sensation amongst enthusiasts that I know...
 Clearly the publishers understand the demographic they are catering for...
 Once the reader picks it up – as I do, they may find it hard to put down again."

 Tabloid replica unveiled at Brooklands Museum

 On November 27, 2013 Editor Nick and Managing Editor Mick attended the unveiling and handover of the new Sopwith Tabloid floatplane replica at Brooklands Museum near Weybridge in Surrey.
 Built by Steve Green and team, and sponsored by Kingston Aviation Heritage Trust, it was officially presented to the museum on a significant date: exactly 100 years to the day since Harry Hawker made the very first flight of the very first Tabloid from Brooklands.
-Here is the replica in front of the historic Clubhouse:
+The replica is shown in front of the historic Clubhouse.

 Vulcan narrow squeak

 You've read the article (and if you haven't, you need to get hold of a copy of TAH5) – now watch the film!
 Here's YouTube footage of Avro Vulcan XH498's near-disaster at Wellington, New Zealand, on October 25, 1959, albeit from a considerably more distant viewpoint than the photographs in our journal:

 On August 28, 2013, Managing Editor Mick appeared on BBC1 television's The One Show, talking about the history of skywriting, in a series of interview snippets with presenter Angellica Bell.
 The footage was filmed at the Shuttleworth Collection at Old Warden in Bedfordshire in July.
 The item has now been posted on YouTube: